Brunt–Väisälä frequency: Derivation for a general fluid

-The above second-order differential equation has straightforward solutions of:
+The above second-order differential equation has the following solution:

 where the Brunt–Väisälä frequency $N$ is:

 For negative $\frac{\partial \rho (z)}{\partial z}$, the displacement $z'$ has oscillating solutions (and N gives our angular frequency).
 If it is positive, then there is run away growth – i.e. the fluid is statically unstable.

 In meteorology and astrophysics

 For a gas parcel, the density will only remain fixed as assumed in the previous derivation if the pressure, $P$, is constant with height, which is not true in an atmosphere confined by gravity.
 Instead, the parcel will expand adiabatically as the pressure declines.
-Therefore a more general formulation used in meteorology is:
+Therefore, a more general formulation used in meteorology is: